-- 80% of the School's research was 'world leading' (4) or 'internationally excellent' (3) - 72% of our research outputs (books/articles) were 4 or 3 - 91% of the impact documented in our case studies was 4 or 3 - 97% of our research environment was 4or 3
+- 80% of the School's research was 'world leading' (4\) or 'internationally excellent' (3\) - 72% of our research outputs (books/articles) were 4\ or 3\ - 91% of the impact documented in our case studies was 4\ or 3\ - 97% of our research environment was 4\ or 3\

-Six units of assessment from within the School had more than 70% of research outputs rated at 4/3 while Modern Languages and Linguistics was ranked a highly impressive 3rd overall.
-In the 2015 Times Higher World University Rankings, measuring the quality of universities around the globe, Manchester placed 28th for Arts and Humanities.
+Six units of assessment from within the School had more than 70% of research outputs rated at 4\/3\ while Modern Languages and Linguistics was ranked a highly impressive 3rd overall.
 This commitment to research enriches the teaching environment, by bringing renowned international speakers and sustaining a culture of research seminars, workshops and conferences.
 It also ensures that our curriculum is continually refreshed.